BennyTheDev/trac-brc20-public-endpoint/README.md

     console.log(msg);
 });

-// example getter to get the transaction size of a block
+// example getter to get a deployed token.
 // the results for this call will be triggered by the 'response' event above.
 // this structure is exactly the same for all available getters of this endpoint.